8 Tips to Optimise and Monitor Your Google My Business Listing

 A free Google My Business listing offers the greatest impact for companies seeking local exposure.
 Showing in Google’s Local Search and Maps results can be invaluable to both new and established businesses.

-A Google My Business Listing is essential for local SEO.
+A Google My Business Listing is essential for local SEO (search engine optimisation).
 There are huge traffic opportunities, especially for mobile searches which only show local listings above the fold.

 Once you create a Google My Business listing, Google generates a Google Maps location for your company that synchronizes with Google Search so your potential customers can easily find you.